Headed to Colorado? Check out these hidden gems near Denver!

-Walking around the inside of the main building definitely gives you the heebie-jeebies with its antique decor and the very close air inside.
+Walking around the inside of the main building definitely gives you the heebie-jeebies if you’ve seen the movie and remember the setting.

-We didn’t see anything paranormal, but I will say that the elevator shocked me every single time I used it.
+We didn’t see anything out of the ordinary, but I will say that the elevator shocked me every single time I used it 🙂

 5. Mount Sanitas, Boulder

-Harrison and I hiked Mount Sanitas with his brother and sister-in-law, who know the Boulder mountains like the back of their hand.
+Harrison and I hiked Mount Sanitas with his brother and sister-in-law, who lived in the area at the time and know the mountains well.

-Our hike spanned six miles, and by the time we reached the top of the mountain, my quads were burning like they’ve never burned before.
+Our hike spanned six miles, and by the time we reached the top of the mountain, my quads were burning!

-The entire trek took about five hours.
-Get ready for beautiful red rocks and gorgeous scenery.
+Our entire trek took about five hours, but the beautiful red rocks and gorgeous scenery were worth it.